 Basic Structure of the Department

-- The department offers a single major and five minors, and can be part of a modified major
+- The department offers a single major and five minors, and can be part of a modified major.

 - Within the major a student can focus on particular areas within philosophy, such as ethics, metaphysics, philosophy of the mind, theory of knowledge, logic, or the history of philosophy.

-- The minors include: Philosophy, History of Philosophy, Moral Philosophy, Epistemology and Metaphysics, Logic and Philosophy of Science.
+- The minors include: Philosophy, History of Philosophy, Moral Philosophy, Epistemology and Metaphysics, and Logic and Philosophy of Science.

 - The Philosophy department sponsors a Foreign Study Program to Edinburgh, Scotland in the fall.
 Prerequisites are any two philosophy courses (unspecified).

 Courses for the Student with Little or No Background Who Wants to Explore Philosophy